jhap1982/giveituruguay/2007/2007-07-06 - Parc Des Princes, Paris, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Havana Affair
+5. Havana Affair
-Readymade
+6. Readymade
-Throw Away Your Television
+7. Throw Away Your Television
-Don't You Ever Leave jam
+8. Don't You Ever Leave jam
-S.O.S. part of JOHN
+9. S.O.S. part of JOHN
-Snow ((Hey Oh))
+10. Snow ((Hey Oh))
-This Velvet Glove
+11. This Velvet Glove
-Emit Remmus
+12. Emit Remmus
-So Much I
+13. So Much I
-She's Only 18
+14. She's Only 18
-Don't Forget Me
+15. Don't Forget Me
-Californication
+16. Californication
-Sunny part of FLEA
+17. Sunny part of FLEA
-By the Way
+18. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Take It as It Comes part of JOHN
+19. Take It as It Comes part of JOHN
-C'mon Girl
+20. C'mon Girl
-The Power of Equality
+21. The Power of Equality

 ## Notes